 THE CUILCAGH LEGNABROCKY TRAIL

 Cuilcagh, from the Irish meaning “chalky peak”, is Fermanagh’s highest mountain and sits right on the boarder of Co.
 Fermanagh in the north and Co.
 Cavan in the south of Ireland.
 Legnabrocky is the rural townland just to the north of the mountain’s summit and is where this walking trail begins.

 In July 2016, the area gained popularity with the addition of a 1.6km boardwalk – created to protect the rare blanket bog beneath it from erosion caused by walkers as they made their journey across the 33km 'Cuilcagh Way'.

 PACK A BAG

 The pic above shows the extent of the facilities here.
 No toilets, no shops for snacks and drinks - just a few picnic benches and some bushes to hide your modesty if needs must.
-Also, while the 1.6km photo-perfect boardwalk may be the reason you’re there, the overall trek from the car park to the top of it is around 7km – that’s about 3 hours there and back.
+Also, while the 1.6km photo-perfect boardwalk may be the reason you’re there, the overall trek from the car park to the top of it is around 7km – that’s about 3 hours there and back, taking it easy.

 So get prepped before you come.
 I'd recommend you bring water, snacks, and depending on the time of year - extra layers of clothing/waterproofs.
 I definitely wouldn’t recommend 6-inch heels, though trainers are fine for getting to the top as the terrain is mostly gravel path through farmland up to the boardwalk.
 If you want to go any further at the top of the mountain, definitely bring walking boots.

 HERE WE GO